ualbertalib/jupiter/docs/jupiter_phase_2.md

 (assuming you've set up a method some where to return the current RSolr::Client connection. https://github.com/rsolr/rsolr explains how.
 Error handling and empty/nil values will need to be taken into account, too, but this should generally work for most things)

+You could use Sunspot for the above, and in fact that's probably the route I would look at taking in the long term as it will let you get rid of deferered_faceted_solr_query and our home-grown Solr API in favor of something more standard.
+In the short term though it might be easier to start with the above (particularly if you decide to transition models piecemeal, as you'll have to live with the mangled solr names during the interim and the mangled solr names were the reason we couldn't use Sunspot in the first place)

 Alternatively, Rochkind mentions a plan to use Traject for indexing (presumably in the background?) in his proposed IR plan.
 It seems less _simple_ to do it that way, to me, but since he's both the core Traject developer and aware of what he needs for indexing, I can't say there's anything wrong with it, and I'm sure it's an approach with which he's intimately familiar.
 It seems like more moving parts for what's currently needed here for the IR, though.

 Asset Management
 =================

 Rochkind is pitching Shrine as a more flexible solution than ActiveStorage.
 In the short term, he's probably correct, but I think history has shown that the existence of an "official" Rails solution generally leads to the slow death of most competitors.
-I can't see many reasons to invest effort into switching away from something that's currently working, and most of that flexibility has to do with using 3rd party CDNs, which we don't use (although they really are worth considering, see below).
+I can't see many reasons to invest effort into switching away from something that's currently working, and most of that flexibility has to do with different derivative desires using 3rd party CDNs, which we don't use (although they really are worth considering, see below).

 ACLs
 =====